 Increasingly, organisations are waking up to the fact that they cannot achieve the benefits they intend from SIEM without the help of dedicated security experts who fully understand the latest technology at their disposal as well as the tactics, techniques and procedures of the modern cybercriminal.

 Outsourcing SIEM requirements to a Managed Security Services Provider (MSSP) capable of undertaking full system deployment and maintenance proactive monitoring and investigation of alerts, plus regular system tuning, enables organisation to achieve comprehensive SIEM protection at the fraction of the cost of the equivalent in-house investment.
 Acting as an extension of in-house resources, an MSSP can provide the 24/7 support and extensive capabilities needed to swiftly detect, investigate and respond to diverse threats.

 ThreatDetect™ is an award-winning and low cost monthly service that combines latest security technology, certified security personnel and the latest threat intelligence to provide complete managed detection and response capabilities.

-Supporting and managing SIEM and other best-in-class security technologies including intrusion detection, endpoint detection, vulnerability scanning, behavioural analytics and adaptive honeypots, ThreatDetect helps organisations make the most from security investments to achieve a heightened level of cyber security.
+Supporting and managing SIEM and other best-in-class security technologies including intrusion detection, endpoint detection, vulnerability scanning and behavioural analytics ThreatDetect helps organisations make the most from security investments to achieve a heightened level of cyber security.